 This is the ever popular steamed fish found in every Chinese restaurant.
 The delicately steamed fish, usually whole, paired with soy sauce, ginger, scallion, and coriander leaves, is one not to be missed.
-Most white fish can be steamed, with popular choices include red snapper, pomfret, tilapia, marble goby, flounder, and sole. ♥
+Most white fish can be steamed, with popular choices include red snapper, pomfret, tilapia, rock fish, marble goby, flounder, and sole. ♥

 If you are hosting a dinner party, whole fish is always more impressive, though require more effort while digging in later on.
 For everyday meal, I prefer buying fillet, much easier to work with.
 When my Mom makes this dish, she would insist buying live fish!
 There is actually a reason behind choosing whole fish, namely the gelatin from the bones and skin yield a tastier dish, so definitely worth the effort if you are so inclined, but I am lazy and not that picky enough to insist on a whole fish, much less a live one. 😉

 - 2 scallions, julienned

 - 2 inch ginger, julienned